sparna-git/legislation-schema.org-howto/README.md

   - Type of act
   - Links to other texts (here, an abrogation link)

-These are only mockups, of course, and they do not represent a commitment of any search engine to implement this as this is depicted.
+These are only mockups, of course, and they do not represent a commitment of any search engine to implement this as it is depicted.

 ### Resources